Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Setup for and tests

 where the ``data'' vector $\mathbf{d}$ has elements $d_q=p_q/\Delta p_q$, the observed photometric fluxes $p_q$, divided by their uncertainties $\Delta p_q$ and the ``model'' vector $\mathbf{m}$ has elements $m_q=\langle f_\lambda \rangle_q/\Delta p_q$, the synthetic fluxes also divided by the data uncertainties.

-Similarly to \citet{Kriek2013}, in all my fits I did not use the formal photometric uncertainties provided by the catalogues, as this would make the fits completely dominated by the very small error bars at longer wavelengths.
-Moreover, after performing numerous fits, it became clear that uncertainties are dominated by systematic imperfections in the SSP models assumptions or in the data, rather than by purely random noise.
-For this reason, I adopted for all the photometric uncertainty a constant value per galaxy (in a linear, not relative sense).
+Like \citet{Kriek2013}, I didn't use the catalogues' formal photometric uncertainties in any of my fits, including when calculating $\kappa$ and during \ppxf\ fits.
+This is because the small error bars at longer wavelengths would have dominated the fits.
+Additionally, after many fits, it became apparent that systematic imperfections in the SPS model assumptions or data were the main source of uncertainty, rather than random noise.
+Instead, I use fixed linear uncertainties for all photometric bands of a given galaxy as explained in the next section.